What is an air-fryer and how does it work?

 4. Air-fryers may be safer in the kitchen

-Deep-frying involves heating a large deep pan of oil to a high temperature.
+Deep-fat frying involves filling a deep pan with oil and heating it to a high temperature.
 This may pose a safety risk in the kitchen because hot oil may spill, splash or catch fire.
-Air-fryers, when used in accordance with instructions, do not pose the same safety risks.
+Air-fryers, when used in accordance with instructions, do not pose the same hazards or safety risks.

 5. May preserve nutrients